gradnerj/Identity_and_SendGrid_Example/README.md

     }

 ```

-11. In Startup.cs add the email sender as a service.
+11. In EmailSender.cs add the following imports:
 ```
-public void ConfigureServices(IServiceCollection services) {
-            ...
-            // Add these 2 lines
-            services.AddTransient<IEmailSender, EmailSender>();
-            services.Configure<AuthSenderOptions>(Configuration);
-        }
+using WebApp1.Services.Models;
+using Microsoft.Extensions.Options;
 ```
 12. Modify AuthSenderOptions.cs to look like:
 ```
 public class AuthSenderOptions {
         private string user = "JaneDoe"; // The name you want to show up on your email
-        //<b>Make sure the string passed in below matches the enviorment variable that you set in step 9.</b>
-        private string key = Environment.GetEnvironmentVariable("SENDGRID_API_KEY");
+        // Make sure the string passed in below matches the enviorment variable that you set in step 9. private string key = Environment.GetEnvironmentVariable("SENDGRID_API_KEY");

         public string SendGridUser { get { return user; } }